The New York Times bestselling guide to physical and emotional wellness for women of all ages—fully revised and updated for 2020

 Fully revised and updated to include the very latest treatment innovations and research data, and reflecting today’s woman’s proactive involvement in her own health care, this important new edition will help women everywhere enjoy vibrant health with far fewer medical interventions.
 Filled with dramatic case histories, Women’s Bodies, Women’s Wisdom is contemporary medicine at its best, combining new technologies with natural remedies and the miraculous healing powers within the body itself.

-Christiane Northrup, M.D., is the host of eight public television specials and the author of numerous books, including the New York Times bestsellers The Wisdom of Menopause, Women’s Bodies, Women’s Wisdom, and Goddesses Never Age.
-A board-certified OB/GYN, Dr. Northrup… More about Christiane Northrup, M.D.
+Christiane Northrup, M.D., is the host of eight public television specials and the author of numerous books, including the New York Times bestsellers Women’s Bodies, Women’s Wisdom and Goddesses Never Age.
+A board-certified OB/GYN, Dr. Northrup has been featured on… More about Christiane Northrup, M.D.

 "I recommend Women’s Bodies, Women’s Wisdom to all women and also to all men who want to understand and nourish the women in their lives."—Deepak Chopra, M.D., author of Ageless Body, Timeless Mind